ultraio/docs-blockchain/docs/blockchain/block-producers/index.md

 ### Transaction Validation

-BPs validate transactions and include them in the blocks they produce.
+Block producers validate transactions and include them in the blocks they produce.
 They ensure that transactions adhere to the consensus rules of the Antelope network and that they are valid.

 ### Network Maintenance